DaiSugi01/Queens-game/README.md

 ## Usage

-Once you launch the app, users can select weather starting a new game or modifying game settings.
+Once you launch the app, users can select whether to start a new game or modifying game settings.

 ### New Game